 Congratulations to Taberna de Haro for being named a semi-finalist!

 A beer, wine or spirits professional who has made a significant national impact on the restaurant industry.

 Rising Star Chef of the Year

 A chef age 30 or younger who displays an impressive talent and who is likely to make a significant impact on the industry in years to come.

-Congrats to Irene Li of Mei Mei in Boston, MA for being a semi-finalist!
+Congrats to Irene Li of Mei Mei for being named a semi-finalist!